 Answer: you convince your entire family to run a marathon.

 And so for the past 10 years or so, members of my extended family (moms, dads, aunts, uncles and cousins) make the trip down to Orlando to take part in the race events surrounding the annual Walt Disney World Marathon — the largest weekend running festival in the country, with proceeds benefiting the Leukemia & Lymphoma Society.
 Some of my youngest second cousins and older aunts and uncles started out by running the “Mickey Mile” or the Family 5K, while the more “Goofy” among us 20- and 30- somethings typically run some combination of the 10K, the half marathon, the full marathon, a two-day combo race, or the full slate of events for just under 50 miles in four days and the right to call yourself a proud owner of the coveted “Dopey Challenge” medal.
-Some years ago, I even convinced my wife, Laura, to join me in racing the half marathon, figuring it would be a one-off event since — in her own words — she hates running.
-Half a decade later, and she’s run four full Disney marathons and a 39.3 mile Goofy Challenge.
+Half a decade later, and it’s become a family tradition.
 And my Aunt Judi’s cancer is in complete remission.

 The Disney race weekend is a really good example of just how easy it is to lose yourself in a world of escapism and fantasy.
 As your heart pounds and your adrenaline pumps, it’s hard not to get caught up in the sheer force of positive energy from costumed characters lining the streets and the thousands of strangers cheering every step that you take.
 It’s almost no wonder that the race weekend attracts somewhere in the neighborhood of 50,000 runners every year.
 Because as Disney puts it, you’re entering a world where “every mile is magic” — and it’s pretty awe-inspiring to see the incredible lengths that people are able to push themselves to when they’re able to look past the fact that they’re actually putting forth, like, a TON of really hard work.